 You’ll take a breathalyzer test, get in your harness, and watch a pre-flight video.

 If one or more members of your group are late, your flight will leave without you and you risk losing your tickets.

 Prepare your body for active fun and flight!

-Do you have souvenirs?
+Do you sell souvenirs?

-T-shirts are available for $15.
-Scout patches are $2 (Open spring, summer, fall, or upon request)
+(Open spring, summer, fall, or upon request)

 How did you come up with this zip line idea?

 The owners, Tony and Donna Wohlgemuth, participated in a zip line in Belize in 2005 while on a cruise and had such a great time they wanted to bring this awesome adventure activity to their farm.
 After many years of planning and design, construction began in June 2010.